packagist/private-packagist-api-client/README.md

 ### Validate incoming webhook payloads

 When you create or update a webhook in Private Packagist an optional secret can be set.
-This secret gets used to create a hash signature which is sent with each request in the headers as `Packagist-Signature`.
-The secret and signature can then be used on your server to validate that the reuqest was made by Private Packagist.
+This secret gets used to create a signature which is sent with each request in the headers as `Packagist-Signature`.
+The secret and signature can then be used on your server to validate that the request was made by Private Packagist.
+If no secret is set then no signature is sent.

 ```php
 $request = /** any Psr7 request */;